johnascott1/Project1Final/grades/Lab 7 Questions.md

 Last task: Create a LinkedList of Insects (recommended: use Generic types to require that the list can only contain Insect objects).
 Add all of your Bee and Butterfly objects to this list.

-Use a for each loop to iterate over your list and call printSpeciesData for each Insect.
+Use a for each loop to iterate over your list and call speciesDataReport for each Insect.

 LinkedList insects = new LinkedList();